 Day 5: Your starter should smell nice and ripe (pungent and sour are more appropriate descriptions!)
 Also, bubbles should appear around the edges and on the surface if they haven’t already.
 Continue with Day 4 directions.

-Maintenance: If you are not baking with the starter within 24 hours, refrigerate with a loose fitting lid and begin the once a week feed schedule (57g/2 oz flour + 59 ml/2 fl oz warm water.)
-After feeding, allow to sit at room temperature loosely covered for a few hours before returning to the refrigerator.
+Maintenance: If you are not baking with the starter within 24 hours, begin the once a week feeding schedule (57g/2 oz flour + 59 ml/2 fl oz warm water.)
+If you use it more frequently, double the amount.
+After feeding, allow to sit at room temperature loosely covered for a few hours before refrigerating.